Here is the bottom of a hoof, with the names of the parts:

 The sole protects the coffin (pedal) bone from damage by rocks and hard ground.
 It is made by a spongy, blood-filled layer of tissue called the sole corium on the bottom of the coffin bone.
-The sole grows to an even thickness across the entire bottom of the coffin bone -- 1/2 inch (1 cm) in most domestic horses, and as much as twice that thickness in wild horses living on rocky terrain.
-The outer surface of the sole becomes hardened like a callus, especially at the toe under the sharp front edge of the coffin bone.
+The sole grows to an even thickness across the entire bottom of the coffin bone -- 1/2 inch (1 cm) in most domestic horses, and up to twice that thickness in wild horses living on rocky terrain.
+The outer surface of the sole becomes hardened like a callus, especially around the toe under the sharp edge of the coffin bone.

 The horse's foot needs the full thickness of sole, across the entire bottom of the coffin bone, for protection.
 If we trim the sole, the horse loses both some thickness and the hard, calloused surface.
 The foot will be painful, and is vulnerable to bruising on rocks and fracture of the coffin bone.